Joe Osborne

-Joe Osborne (born 7 March 1989) is a British racing driver.
+Joseph Michael Osborne (born 7 March 1989) is a British racing driver.
 Born in Bedford, Bedfordshire, he is based in Olney, U.K. He won the 2009 GT4 European Cup.
-He has been a McLaren Automotive Factory Driver since 2018.
-He has started a career in commentating, his style has been described as out-spoken, direct and refreshing.
-Featuring on British GT to start with in 2022.
-Working for F1TV on F1 Academy, Porsche Supercup, F3 and F2.
-Replacing John Watson in 2025 for GTWC Europe.
-IGTC races too.
+He was a McLaren Automotive Factory Driver from 2018 until 2022.
+He has since started a career in commentating, his style being described as out-spoken, direct and refreshing.
+He first featured on British GT in 2022, and later began working for F1TV on F1 Academy, Porsche Supercup, F3 and F2.
+In 2025, he replaced John Watson as expert commentator on GTWC Europe.